wallarm/product-documentation/docs/latest/waf-installation/cloud-platforms/aws/deb-rpm-packages.md

     * Amazon Linux 2.0.2021x and lower
 2. Connect to the created instance following the [AWS instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).
 3. In the instance, install the packages of NGINX Plus and Wallarm filtering node following the [Wallarm instructions](../../../waf-installation/nginx/dynamic-module.md).

 To install the postanalytics module in a separate instance, please repeat steps 1-2 and install the postanalytics module following the [Wallarm instructions](../../../admin-en/installation-postanalytics-en.md).

-## Installing the filtering node as the Kong module

-To install the filtering node as the Kong module in the Amazon EC2 instance:

-1. Create an Amazon EC2 instance from the operating system image supported by Wallarm following the [AWS instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance):

-    * Ubuntu 18.04 Bionic
-    * CentOS 7.x
-2. Connect to the created instance following the [AWS instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).
-3. In the instance, install Kong of version 1.4.3 or lower following the [Kong instructions](https://konghq.com/get-started/#install).
-4. In the instance, install the packages of Wallarm filtering node following the [Wallarm instructions](../../../admin-en/installation-kong-en.md).

-To install the postanalytics module in a separate instance, please repeat steps 1-2 and install the postanalytics module following the [Wallarm instructions](../../../admin-en/installation-postanalytics-en.md).